MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ##### [v1.1](#tab/v1-1)

 v1.1 uses an API key.
-The UI in Partner Center covers the API key.
+The UI in Partner Center provides API keys.

 The REST endpoints use specific request headers for v1.1.